 Active Directory Explorer (AD Explorer) is an advanced Active Directory (AD) viewer and editor.
-You can use AD Explorer to easily navigate an AD database, define favorite locations, view object properties, and attributes without having to open dialog boxes, edit permissions, view an object’s schema, and execute sophisticated searches that you can save and re-execute.
-Kindly refer to these related guides: How to download and use Windows SysInternals tools locally, What is System Monitor (Sysmon) and how to install and use it, How to detect registry keys: Process Monitor using Sysinternals Tools, how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.
+You can use AD Explorer to easily navigate an AD database, define favourite locations, view object properties, and attributes without having to open dialog boxes, edit permissions, view an object’s schema, and execute sophisticated searches that you can save and re-execute.
+Kindly refer to these related guides: How to download and use Windows Sysinternals tools locally, What is System Monitor (Sysmon) and how to install and use it, How to detect registry keys: Process Monitor using Sysinternals Tools, how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.
+In this guide, you will learn how to use Active Directory Explorer from SysInternals.

 The ability to save snapshots of Active Directory can be valuable because you can look at them offline.
 You can even compare two snapshots to see if anything has changed between the two.
 You can even schedule a snapshot using the following command-line option.
 The utility is similar to ADSIedit from the Windows Server 2003 Support Tools.